Cybersecurity and Protecting Your Business Against Cyberattacks

 London Business Hub is providing cybersecurity advice and information to help businesses and the self-employed work safely.
 Here, we provide advice and tips to protect your business against cyberattacks.

 Malware refers to software that is designed to damage IT systems, comprise your security or steal data.
 Examples include viruses, adware, ransomware, worms and spyware.
 Taking steps to protect your business from malware is crucial and will help keep your data and devices secure.

 Quad9 helps to secure your business’s web browsing activities by blocking unknown malicious sites that contain malware or attempt to steal your information.
-The Police Digital Security Centre has published an infographic about how to set up Quad9.
+Find out more about Quad9.

 Watering hole attacks

 Watering hole attacks work by identifying a website that a business or sector frequently visits.
 That website is then compromised to enable malware to be distributed to visitors.
 The Police Digital Security Centre (PDSC) has published guidance to help protect your business from being targeted with malware.

 Ransomware is a type of malware or malicious software that prevents you from accessing your device or the data that is stored on it.
 For example, the device may become locked or unusable, or the data might be stolen, deleted or encrypted so you cannot access it.
 In most ransomware attacks, the victim is asked to make a payment in order to unlock the device and regain access to any compromised data.